 Aruba, Jamaica, oooh I wanna take ya to… Southwestern Ontario!
-OK, so it doesn’t have the same ring to it.
-Since it’s unlikely we’re going south of the border anytime soon, there’s good news - you don’t have to go far to lay out in the sand and dip your toes in the water.
+OK, so it doesn’t have the same ring to it, but if you are looking for a beach to visit this summer, there’s good news - you don’t have to go far to lay out in the sand and dip your toes in the water.

-In less than an hour, you can be immersed in the beach vibes of two small towns known for their summer hospitality - Grand Bend and Port Stanley.
-Each with its own distinct atmosphere, you can visit these waterfront havens just for the day or spend a few nights and really soak up the beauty of an Ontario summer.
+In less than an hour from London, you can be immersed in the beach vibes of two small towns known for their summer hospitality - Grand Bend and Port Stanley.
+Each with its own distinct atmosphere, you can visit these waterfront havens just for the day or spend a few nights to really soak up the beauty of an Ontario summer.

-Located on Lake Huron and just shy of an hour from the city, this is a classic summer day trip for Londoners.
-Whether you’ve been visiting for years, or this is your first trip, you’ll enjoy the fusion of nostalgic charm with modern updates and old favourites with fresh, new offerings.
+Located on Lake Huron and just shy of an hour from the city, this is a classic summer day trip for beachgoers coming from London.
+Whether you’ve been visiting for years, or this is your first trip, you’ll enjoy the fusion of nostalgic charm with modern updates and old favorites with fresh, new offerings.

 If you’re spending a bit of time in the area and not heading immediately for the beach, the first thing you’ll want to do is take a tour of the main street, fondly known as “the strip”.
 Scope the place out, loop down by the beach to see what the water is like and get a feel for what’s going on.